A. Saul is anointed as king over Israel.

 "You shall go down before me to Gilgal; and surely I will come down to you to offer burnt offerings and make sacrifices of peace offerings.
 Seven days you shall wait, till I come to you and show you what you should do."

 a.
-Seven days you shall wait: This is an important command.
-By the nature of their office, kings do not wait for anybody.
-Others wait for them.
-But Samuel commands Saul to wait for him, because the prophet of God had more real authority than this king over Israel!
-Saul had to show that even though he was a king, he was submitted to the Lord, and the Lord’s prophet.
+Seven days you shall wait: This was an important command.
+By the nature of their office, kings do not wait for anybody - others wait for them.
+But Samuel commanded Saul to wait for him, because the prophet of God had more real authority than this king over Israel.
+Saul had to show that even though he was a king he was submitted to the Lord and the Lord's prophet.
 Failing to wait for Samuel will get Saul into trouble on a future occasion.

 6. (9-13) The signs come to pass.

 So it was, when he had turned his back to go from Samuel, that God gave him another heart; and all those signs came to pass that day.
 When they came there to the hill, there was a group of prophets to meet him; then the Spirit of God came upon him, and he prophesied among them.
 And it happened, when all who knew him formerly saw that he indeed prophesied among the prophets, that the people said to one another, "What is this that has come upon the son of Kish?
 Is Saul also among the prophets?"
 Then a man from there answered and said, "But who is their father?"
 Therefore it became a proverb: "Is Saul also among the prophets?"
 And when he had finished prophesying, he went to the high place.

 a.
 When he had turned his back to go from Samuel, that God gave him another heart.
 Samuel could not give Saul another heart.
 Only the Spirit of the Lord could do it.
 To demonstrate this, God did not grant this change of heart to Saul until he left the presence of Samuel.
 God wanted Saul to honor and respect Samuel but to never look to him in the place of the Lord.